ToNi3141/Rasterix/README.md

 Please have a look at `lib/driver`.
 There are already a few implementations to get inspired.
 ## Port the driver
 To port the driver to a new interface (like SPI, async FT245, or others) use the following steps:
 1. Create a new class which is derived from the `IBusConnector`.
 Implement the virtual methods.
-This is also performance critical.
-Use (if possible) non blocking methods.
-Otherwise the rendering is slowed down because the data transfer blocks further processing.
 2. Instantiate and use this class for the `Renderer`.
+If you use a microcontroller, you might lack `std::future`, then you can use `RendererMemoryOptimized`.
 3. Add the whole `lib/gl`, `lib/3rdParty` and `lib/driver` directory to your build system.
 4. Build